 There’s a consensus among employers: talent is hard to find.
 And that’s a battle that can bring down the most established of companies.

 Alter your approach to meet the demands of the skilled professionals you’re looking to court.
-Century Group’s 2019 Salary Guide for Financial Professions found three trends that ranked highest among job seekers when considering a new position — factors employers must capitalize on to edge out competing offers.
-And most importantly, attract and retain talent in 2019’s tight labor market.
+Century Group’s 2021 Salary Guide for Financial Professions found three trends that ranked highest among job seekers when considering a new position — factors employers must capitalize on to edge out competing offers.
+And most importantly, attract and retain talent in today’s tight labor market.

 1. PRESENT ROLE AS AN OPPORTUNITY FOR PROFESSIONAL GROWTH.

 Upskilling and training employees is a resourceful option for employers who need to fill open positions.
 But it’s also an aspect of the modern workplace that professionals crave.
 According to Globoforce, 21% of professionals left their jobs because of a lack of career development opportunities — the leading reason for employee turnover in 2018.

 Candidates are seeking more than a paycheck, gravitating toward roles that provide growth potential, mentorship and personal gratification.
 Creating a robust training program that expands and reinforces on concepts learned in new employee orientation is a successful tactic to both attract and retain talent.
 While some companies turn to outside experts to invest in their employees, such as encouraging them to attend relevant conferences or inviting speakers to engage with their team at the office.
 Employers should also map out clearly defined career paths as an added incentive for new hires.

 2. OFFER COMPETITIVE SALARIES, BENEFITS AND PERKS.